markrogoyski/ipv4-subnet-calculator-php/README.md

  * Min and max host
  * All IP addresses
  * Is an IP address in the subnet
+ * Network overlap and conflict detection
+   * Check if subnets overlap
+   * Check if one subnet contains another
+   * Check if subnet is contained within another
  * IPv4 ARPA domain

 Provides each data in dotted quads, hexadecimal, and binary formats, as well as array of quads.